jessekl/docker-fluentd-datadog/README.md

 # docker-fluentd-datadog

-add datadog api key to docker-compose.yml
+add datadog api key to docker-compose.yml and fluentd/fluent.conf

 in docker-fluentd-datadog/